Instructions for Giving an "Incomplete" Grading Symbol

 - Meet with the student to agree upon the work necessary to complete the course.

-- Give the student a grade on the Grade Roster.
-This is usually an “F.”
+- You must issue the student a grade on the Final Grade Roster.

 - Document, on the Assignment of Incomplete Grade form, all assignments that must be completed for the student to receive a passing grade.

 - Note the timeframe allowed for completion of missing work.
 Students have one semester after the posting of the Incomplete grade to complete the work (not including summer).
 Your contract with the student may specify a lesser amount of time.